WireGuard MullvadVPN Road Warrior Setup

 curl -sSL https://api.mullvad.net/app/v1/wireguard-keys -H "Content-Type: application/json" -H "Authorization: Token YOURACCOUNTNUMBER" -d '{"pubkey":"YOURPUBLICKEY"}'

-What you receive is what WireGuard calls Allowed IP for your WireGuard Instance.
-Edit your instance again and remove the value of Tunnel Address you used when setting it up and change it to the one you got.
+The response is the Allowed IP for your WireGuard Instance.
+Edit your instance again and remove the value of Tunnel address that you used when setting it up and change it to the one received from the command above.

-Now go to the WireGuard server list and choose the one you like to use as your breakout.
-Write down it’s public key and set it as Public Key.
+Now go to Mullvad’s server list, set the filter to only WireGuard instances, and choose the one you like to use as your breakout.
+Set the server’s public key and as Public key.

-Now we can Enable the VPN in tab General and continue with the setup.
+Now we Enable WireGuard in the General tab and continue with the setup.

-To let you internal clients go through the tunnel you have to add a NAT entry.
-Go to Firewall ‣ NAT ‣ Outbound and add a rule.
-Check that rule generation is set to manual or hybrid.
-Add a rule and select Wireguard as Interface.
-Source should be your LAN network and set Translation / target to interface address.
+To allow your internal clients through the tunnel, you must add a NAT entry.
+Go to Firewall ‣ NAT ‣ Outbound, ensure that rule generation is set to either manual or hybrid.
+Add a new rule and select WireGuard as Interface.
+Set Source to your LAN network and Translation / target to Interface address.

 When assigning interfaces we can also add gateways to them.
 This would offer you the chance to balance traffic via different VPN providers or do more complex routing scenarios.